Healthcare-specific

 SEO vs AEO: what's the difference?

 Your practice ranks on page one of Google, but when a patient asks ChatGPT for recommendations, you're nowhere to be found.
 Sound familiar?
-As AI-powered search transforms how patients find healthcare information, practices that only focus on traditional SEO are missing half the picture.
+As AI search transforms how patients find healthcare information, practices that only focus on traditional SEO are missing half the picture.

 How it works